realadvisor/dev-server-setup/README.md

 In the tab **Terminal**, change the scrollback lines from 1'000 to something more reasonable like 1'000'000.

+In the tab **Colors** > Colors presets > Solarized Dark.

+Download and install the consolas font, then in the tab **Text** > Font > Change Font chose Consolas with size 16.

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.

-Download and install the consolas font, then in the **Text** > Font > Change Font chose Consolas with size 16.

 ## Homebrew